servuscms/servus/README.md

 `post_permalink`, if specified, is used to generate permalinks for posts by replacing `:slug` with the actual *slug* of the post.
 If not specified, it defaults to `/posts/:slug`.

+`pubkey`, if specified, is used to enable posting using the Nostr protocol.
+Only events from the specified pubkey will be accepted, after validating the signature.

 ## Templating

 Templating is handled by `Tera`, which looks familiar to anyone who has used Liquid or Jinja2.
 See Tera's [documentation](https://tera.netlify.app/docs/) for more details.